team-alembic/haveibeenpwned/README.md

 if this package is right for you.
 In the future, we will be providing an API version of this package.

+## Why?

+If your deployment scenario allows it, we believe this to be a powerful approach.
+This approach can be applied within your own network without being dependent on the uptime or connectivity of a third party service.

 ## Installation

 Add the `:haveibeenpwned` app to your dependencies in `mix.exs`